Skip to main content

 • ingestion - for example, norovirus

-Unlike bacteria, viruses are not technically considered living organisms.
-Norovirus can survive and remain infectious in foods and the environment for prolonged periods of time and can often survive under harsher conditions than bacteria.
+Unlike bacteria, viruses are not able to grow outside of their host.
+However, Norovirus can survive and remain infectious in foods and the environment for long periods of time and can often survive under harsher conditions than bacteria.

 How norovirus spreads

-Norovirus can contaminate food and water and enters the body by being ingested and inhaled through the mouth or nose.
+Norovirus is very contagious.
+It can contaminate food and water and enters the body by being ingested and inhaled through the mouth or nose.
 Norovirus causes infection once it has reached the gut.

-To prevent you from passing norovirus on to your family and friends via the food you’re preparing, it’s vital that you follow good personal hygiene practices.
+To prevent you from passing norovirus on to your family and friends, it’s vital that you follow good personal hygiene and cleaning practices as the virus can survive on surfaces for several months.

-• wash your hands with soap and water after using the toilet and before preparing or eating food
+• wash your hands regularly with soap and water including before, during and after meal preparation and after going to the toilet